 As a female artist, she explores the defining characteristics of women and is interested in archetypal figures while also questioning the shapings of the modern woman.
 Her work weaves tales from ancient myths to Hollywood thrillers to create work that both pays homage to classical dance while still maintaining a fresh look of the twenty-first century in its interwoven form.
 Slicing and mingling the old and new, she creates work that aims at authentically presenting her story, thoughts, dreams, and ambitions to audiences worldwide via the use of technology and live performance.

 As a choreographer, her first successes came from her work for singer Mayer Hawthorne choreographing music videos and his west coast tour.
 The video for “Your Easy Lovin’ Ain’t Pleasin’ Nothin’ won the best choreography at the Silver Sound Music Video competition in Brooklyn NY.
-She has also had the opportunity to choreograph music videos for Widowspeak, Tuxedo, David Olney, Michael Isley, Goldygram, and Mayer Hawthorne and danced in videos for Kina Grannis, Talib Kweli, and The Forms, and choreographed the live show for Gordon Voidwell.
+She has also had the opportunity to choreograph music videos for Glume, Freckle, Widowspeak, Tuxedo, David Olney, Michael Isley, Goldygram, and Mayer Hawthorne and danced in videos for Kina Grannis, Talib Kweli, and The Forms, and choreographed the live show for Gordon Voidwell.
 Olivia also choreographs fashion shows both at NYFW and LAFW.
 She is excited to be choreographing commercials now.

 Olivia also has been seen both acting and dancing in numerous commercials for brands such as Levi’s, Pepsi, Envision Properties, Stuyvesant Cigarettes, Stony Brook Hospital, Sanford Brown Trade School, Hulu, The Dude’s Brewery, Facebook, Snapchat, Delta, Tuborg Beer, Facebook, and Red Bull.

-Olivia has been the director at Radiant Space for the past few years.
+Olivia was the director at Radiant Space for the past few years.
 The shows she produced have been featured on CBS News, LA Magazine, Artillery, LA Weekly, Art and Cake, LA Reveal, and VoyageLA.
 Thousands of attendees were able to witness these shows for free including work by artists: Peter Mars, Laurie Shapiro, Darren Sarken, Alexandra Carter, Ilaria de Plano, Makan Negahban, Todd Anderson, Johnny Otto, Megan Jorgenson, Jordon Domont, Justin Fry, and Chad Muska.